---

 Simply exempting state gas from protocol limits without changing EVM internals creates two problems:

-1. **`GAS` opcode inaccuracy**: The `GAS` opcode would return remaining gas from `tx.gas` minus all gas consumed (regular + state), which doesn't reflect the actual regular gas budget.
-A transaction with a high gas limit that has used 15.9M regular gas with a 16M EIP-7825 per-transaction gas limit would see `GAS` report millions of gas remaining, but OOG after just ~100k more regular gas.
+1. **`GAS` opcode inaccuracy**: The `GAS` opcode would return remaining gas from `tx.gas` minus all gas consumed (execution + state), which doesn't reflect the actual execution gas budget.
+A transaction with a high gas limit that has used 15.9M execution gas with a 16M EIP-7825 per-transaction gas limit would see `GAS` report millions of gas remaining, but OOG after just ~100k more execution gas.

 2. **Broken gas patterns**: Contracts relying on `gasleft()` for loop guards, subcall gas forwarding (63/64 rule), and relay/meta-transaction patterns would see incorrect values, potentially leading to unexpected OOG reverts.